reuk/rayverb/README.md

 distance-based attenuation of impulses

-materials defined as convolution kernels instead of reflective/diffuse values

-or some other way of introducing frequency modification
+materials defined as convolution kernels instead of reflective/diffuse values? or maybe just as 3/5/7 band eq parameters? or some other way of introducing frequency modification

-possibly specular components for materials if I don't do the convolution thing
+specular components for materials

 some kind of UI?
 Maybe?

-fix the impulse -> sample algorithm
+xml parser for input

+ambisonics

+multiple attenuation coefficients for materials eq/filter impulse response on output